choice of care

 When you are referred for a first outpatient appointment (where you do not stay in hospital overnight) with a service led by a consultant, you have the right to choose where you go (such as the hospital you go to).
 This does not include emergency admissions (such as going to A&E).

-You can find information to help you decide where you would like to go at NHS Choices (opens new window).
+You can find information to help you decide where you would like to go at NHS Choices.
 This includes information on the services offered by different hospitals.

 Choose and book

-Some GPs offer a service called ‘Choose and Book' (opens new window).
+Some GPs offer the NHS e-Referral Service.
 This is an electronic referral system which allows you to choose which hospital you want to go to, from any NHS hospital in England (including some private hospitals).
 You can see information about each hospital, and book the date and time of your appointment, online.

 You can ask for a second or ‘further’ opinion